underscoreio/essential-slick/src/pages/basics.md

 )
 ~~~

-Next we define a `Table` object, which defines the schema in our database table and tells Slick how to map back and forth between database data and instances of our case class:
+Next we define a `Table` object, which corresponds to our database table and tells Slick how to map back and forth between database data and instances of our case class:

 ~~~ scala
 final class MessageTable(tag: Tag)